jsdelivrbot/ReduxBlogApp-1/MY_README.md

 *   A GET request for all posts returns an array but not any post contents.

-*   A GET request for an individual post returns the content of that post.
+*   A GET request for a specified post returns the content of that post.

 *   Requests to the API are throttled.
 If too many requests are made in a short time, the server will respond with 'Retry later.'